AdamOIC/accela-emse-snippets/README.md

 * `_scripttestcapid` enters a few lines of code to generate a capId and cap object from a record AltID, useful as a starting point to explore a particular record.

+* `ScriptResult.code_block` Adds in the standard .getSuccess()/.getOutput() code block to convert a ScriptResult variable into its output.
 <br>

 #